Mauvemau/GMod_VoltstarCinema/README.md

 ● Bonuses:
 - Custom Tab Menu with effects.
 - Roles with colors for the chat.
+- AFK system.
+- Few other bonuses for Cinema Gamemode.

 [!]
 This requires MYSQLOO and a working database in order to function correctly.